maximilien/ragme-io/README.md

 4. Add security at minimum HTTPS
 5. Add ability to add images and videos
 6. Allow multiple users (SaaS)
+7. Support other types of content: images, audio, and video
+8. Add ability to injest emails by forwarding to a xyz@ragme.io email
+9. Add ability to inject content from Slack

 # How can I help